gpbl/react-day-picker/website/docs/api/interfaces/contextbase.md

 # Interface: ContextBase

-Represent the value of the `DayPickerContext`.
+Represent the value of the daypicker context.

 ## Hierarchy